 What types of stem cell therapy are used?

 R3 Stem Cell maintains several Centers of Excellence in Phoenix metro, which offer regenerative therapies regularly to patients in need.
 Many conditions are treated which can be seen HERE.
 The source of stem cells include both amniotic and umbilical cord tissue, which is obtained ethically and in accordance with FDA regulations.

-According to research, adipose-derived stem cells are being used to treat autoimmune diseases.
+According to research, stem cell therapy is being used to treat autoimmune diseases.
 The body has an immune response that causes destruction of tissues.
 Stem cells inhibit innate immune activation which can lead to tissue damage.
 This works by blocking of dendritic cell activity, suppression of macrophage activation, and production of interleukin-1 receptor antagonist cells.
 While offering regenerative abilities, MSCs can inhibit the immune response.

 Does stem cell therapy work for neurological diseases?

 The therapeutic effects of MSCs has been demonstrated in both animal and human studies.
 In a recent study, intrathecal injections of stem cells were used in multiple sclerosis patients.
 All but one patient had improvement following the injections.
 In a case study, stem cell therapy was found to offer significant decrease in pain in a patient who had severe multiple sclerosis.
 In another case study, the patient reported improvement in coordination and balance, as well as improved mood and energy level.